Thomas Kramer

 Thomas Kramer (born April 27, 1957) is a German-born real estate developer and venture capitalist, noteworthy for his part in the redevelopment of South Beach, Miami, Florida.
 Thomas Kramer's development projects include the Apogee, the Portofino Tower, the Murano Grande, and the Yacht Club.

 Biography

+Kramer is the son of Frankfurt stockbroker Willi Kramer.
+"By the age of 13 he was making waves with a rabidly right-wing student newspaper he founded."
+Subsequently, he attended the Salem Boarding School.